Introduction

 There are many health benefits associated with magnesium including:

-• Plays important role in energy production in the body.
+- Plays an important role in energy production in the body.

 How to get more magnesium in your diet?